AmmarCodes/blog/src/posts/book-summary-the-whole-brain-child.md

 Imagine the brain has two parts up and down, let's call them upstairs and downstairs.

-Upstairs is the evolved brain, rational, problem solving brain.
-Wheras, the downstairs brain is more primitive and animal like.
+Upstairs is the evolved brain, rational, problem-solving brain.
+Whereas, the downstairs brain is more primitive and animal like.

 ### Downstairs tantrum